bridgecrew-perf6/API-deployment-8/README.md

 The dataset used the sklearn's OneHotEncoder to convert categorial columns to a format which would be useful for a machin learning model.

-The selected prediction model is the `GradientBoosting` ensemble regression model built using sklearn packages.
-Using pickle, the model is packaged to be able to be used externally.

 <a name="prep"></a>
 ### 2.2.
 Preprocessing
 |__Problem__|__Data__|__Methods__|__Libs__|__Link__|